 A thriving international community, a feast of local products and much more.
 See our abcMallorca guide to find the very best that Santa Maria has to offer. […] Santa Maria del Camí

-While you’re in Santa Maria, be sure to check out two excellent concept stores: Living Dreams, and Villa Wesco.
-The first is a treasure trove of amazing furniture and decor pieces, with a great bistro, while the second is perfect for cooking and design enthusiasts.
+While you’re in Santa Maria, be sure to check the excellent concept store, Living Dreams which is a treasure trove of amazing furniture and decor pieces with a great bistro

 A new lifestyle experience – Livingdreams offer customers bespoke designer furniture in a beautiful palace building in Santa María, as well as a bistro, wine store, garden and more.
 Visit now! […] Livingdreams: custom-made furniture